-“I didn’t know what other worlds looked like until I saw Bonestell’s paintings of the solar system.” – Carl Sagan
+“I didn’t know what other worlds looked like until I saw Bonestell’s paintings of the solar system.”

-What do the Golden Gate Bridge, The Chrysler Building, the film “Citizen Kane”, and America’s Space Program all have in common?
-They were touched by the hand of a wry-humored and slightly cantankerous artist named Chesley Bonestell.
+What do the Golden Gate Bridge, the Chrysler Building, the film Citizen Kane, and America’s Space Program all have in common?
+They were touched by the hand of a wry-humored and slightly cantankerous artist named Chesley Bonestell (1888-1986).

-Summoned by Hollywood producer George Pal, Chesley lent his talents to classics like “Destination Moon” and “War Of The Worlds”.
-Television requested Chesley’s help with the series “Men In To Space”.
-His Bonestellian visions of rocket ships, planets, moons and stars turn up in so much of what was created for print, film and broadcast in the 1950’s and ‘60’s.
-His artistry set the standards of what the journey through space would look like.
-You can see his influence on filmmakers like Stanley Kubrick in “2001: A Space Odyssey” and many others.
+Summoned by Hollywood producer George Pal, Chesley lent his talents to classics like Destination Moon and The War Of The Worlds.
+Television requested Chesley’s help with the series Men Into Space.
+Even today, you can see his influence on filmmakers like Stanley Kubrick’s 2001: A Space Odyssey and many others.